EGA-archive/beacon2-ri-tools/README.md

     $ sudo apt-get install cpanminus

-Second we use `cpanm` to install the CPAN modules:
+Second we use `cpanm` to install the CPAN modules.
+Change directory into the `beacon2-ri-tools` folder and run:

     $ cpanm --sudo --installdeps .